deficollective/defiscan/src/content/protocols/spark.md

 ## Sky

 Spark has a critical dependency on the Sky Protocol, a Stage 0 protocol.
 This dependency is at two levels.
 First, Spark revolves around `USDS`, the Sky USD stablecoin.
 If `USDS` came to fail due to various reasons, this would severely impact Spark.
-In addition to that, all critical permissions in Spark are held by the Sky Governance.
+In addition to that, all critical permissions in Spark are held by the _Sky Governance_.

 ## Circle's CCTP